Tax Reform Resources

 The wealthy don't just earn more — they structure their finances differently.
 These pages explain the legal strategies they use, so you can make informed choices too.

 What this means in simple terms: Tax planning is not just for corporations.
-There are legitimate, legal strategies that any Canadian can learn about — including how debt, leverage, and gifting can affect your tax position.
+There are legitimate, legal strategies that any Canadian can learn about — including how debt, leverage, registered accounts, and gifting can affect your tax position.

 Special Topics